 The brand loyalty that the Apple iPhone manages to achieve is nothing short of remarkable.
 In its most recent iPhones, its A13 Bionic chip trumps everything that Android has to offer.
 Furthermore, the iPhone is often favoured by developers as the launch platform of choice for new apps.
 Apple also seems to be one step ahead of the rest in terms of software and hardware.

-Similar to Huawei, Samsung caters smartphones for all price brackets.
-While its Galaxy S series carries their flagship and high-end devices, its Galaxy M and Galaxy A series are treasured by budget-conscious buyers.
+Similar to Huawei, Samsung caters for smartphones in all price brackets.
+While its Galaxy S series carries its flagship and high-end devices, the Galaxy M and Galaxy A series are treasured by budget-conscious buyers.
 Samsung is also quite the trendsetter.
 The brand is known for making the large screen fashionable, revolutionizing the thin bezel design, and producing the first phone with an AMOLED display.

 An expensive product does not necessarily mean that it’s the right pick for you.
 Hence, it’s important to always have these questions in mind alongside doing research online to find out what’s the best smartphone for you.